Night time economy for Newcastle

 The City of Newcastle Council and Liquor and Gaming NSW held a six-month trial of extended later trading hours for small bars and restaurants to support local venues and rejuvenate the night time economy.

-Please see the Council’s website for more information about the community survey, evaluation and next steps for the Newcastle After Dark Strategy.
+Please see the City of Newcastle Council’s website for more information about the community survey, evaluation and next steps for the Newcastle After Dark Strategy.

 State Environmental Planning Policy (SEPP) amendments to the Newcastle Local Environmental Plan 2012 (LEP), to facilitate the Newcastle night time economy in small bars and restaurants.

-The amendment allows the participating venues to continue to use the exempt development provision in the Newcastle LEP and operate in accordance with the later trading hours permitted in the Liquor Act 2007 for their licence type from 1 April 2021 until 31 January 2022.
+The amendment allowed participating venues to continue to use the exempt development provision in the Newcastle LEP and operate in accordance with the later trading hours permitted in the Liquor Act 2007 for their licence type from 1 April 2021 until 31 January 2022.

-During this time, venues will decide whether to apply to Council to modify the operating hours in their development consents.
+During this time, venues could apply to council to modify the operating hours in their development consents.

-The amendment will lapse after 31 January 2022, after which the venues must trade according to the hours in their development consent.
+The amendment lapsed on 31 January 2022.
+After January 2022, venues must trade according to the hours in their development consent.

 Council and Liquor and Gaming NSW identified and invited eligible restaurants (with an on-premise restaurant licence) and small bars (with a small bar licence) in the suburbs of Newcastle, Newcastle East, Newcastle West, and Cooks Hill to participate in a six-month trial of later trading hours.
 Larger venues (such as clubs and hotels) and certain ‘high risk’ venues were excluded.

 The department exhibited an Explanation of Intended Effect (EIE) for the SEPP amendment to the Newcastle LEP from 4 September until 20 September 2020.
 The majority of submissions supported the amendment to allow the six-month trial.